streamlossless/NeedsToImprove/README.md

 ### **More about me**
 * My pronouns are he/him/his
-* I’m currently in high school, and I'm planning to go into the medical field in the future
+* I’m currently in high school, and I'm planning to pursue into the medical field
-* I love listening to indie music; I'm currently really into Tame Impala, Radiohead and Sweet Trip
+* I love listening to indie music; I'm currently into Tame Impala, Radiohead and Sweet Trip
 * If you came here to learn Python and whatnot, you're most likely in the wrong place

 ### Get in touch